Table of Contents

 Lymphatic drainage from the ureters varies according to the location.
 The lymph from the upper ureters drains in the renal efferents lymphatics and partly into the lateral aortic nodes.
-The lymph from the mid portion of the ureters drains into the common iliac nodes and the intrapelvic portion of the ureters drains into the bladder efferents or the hypogastric nodes.
+The lymph from the mid-portion of the ureters drains into the common iliac nodes and the intrapelvic portion of the ureters drains into the bladder afferents or the hypogastric nodes.

 Lymphatic drainage from the bladder

 Lymphatic drainage from the bladder arises within and outside the bladder musculature.
 The lymphatics from the anterior surface of the bladder drain into the external iliac nodes while those from the posterior surface drain into the external and common iliac nodes as well as the hypogastric nodes.

 Lymphatic drainage from the prostate drains mainly to the hypogastric nodes and the sacral nodes.
 However, a few lymphatics from the posterior surface run to the external iliac nodes and a few from the anterior surface converge with lymphatics draining the membranous urethra.